redhead/diploma-thesis/title.md

-Event-Sourcing Desing Pattern in a Java Enterprise Application
+Event-Sourcing Design Pattern in a Java Enterprise Application